-The percentage assumed to be married (including assumption for Domestic Partners, 1994 Proposition H) is shown below.
-Spouses of male members are assumed to be two years younger than the member and spouses of female members are assumed to be four years older than the member.
-And, then the spouse is assumed to be an additional year younger in order to value continuance to children and dependent parents.
+The percentage assumed to be married (including assumption for Domestic Partners, 1994 Proposition H) is shown on the next page.
+Spouses of male members are assumed to be four years younger than the member and spouses of female members are assumed to be two years older than the member.